ShayanDodge/FELINES-Lightning-Forecast/README.md

 > Electric Power Systems Research, 2025, https://doi.org/10.1016/j.epsr.2025.111437.
 > [Read the article](https://www.sciencedirect.com/science/article/pii/S0378779625000306)

-This repository implements, reproduces, and extends the methodology described in the above peer-reviewed publication.

-📌If you use this code, dataset, or results in your research, please cite the original article.
+📌 This repository implements, reproduces, and extends the methodology described in the above peer-reviewed publication.
+If you use this code, dataset, or results in your research, please cite the original article.

 --------------------------------------------------------------------